geoaxis/blessed-javafx-rpi3/README.md

 A JavaFX based application that uses BLE stack of raspberry pi3

 # Setup
-- Install Raspberry pi OS on your raspberry pi 3, 32 bit (should also work on 4 and on 64 bit version too bue I have not tested it yet)
+- Install Raspberry pi OS on your raspberry pi 3, 64 bit (should work on raspberry pi zero 2 w, but I have not tested)
-- Make sure bluetooth packages are installed and your user (pi) is in the bluetooth group
-- Check that your bluetooth device is available
+- Check that your bluetooth and hciuart services are enabled and running.
     ```
     pi@raspberrypi:~ $ hciconfig
     hci0:   Type: Primary  Bus: UART